 To make the packaging for Asilda pins and patches, we wanted to evoke a lifestyle of travel and adventure, and finding the perfect guy to portray that lifestyle was the hardest part.
 Peter's sketches evolved into the perfect face for Asilda packaging.

 From his home in Deventer, Netherlands, Peter told us more about his brand, his growth as a designer, his process, and how he created the design for the Asilda Store packaging.

 At first I concentrated on a vintage mountaineer.
-But after I presented that drawing to Anastasia she decided she wanted to go for a more modern look with a handsome, bearded man holding a vintage camera.
+But after I presented that drawing to the team at Asilda, we decided we wanted to go for a more modern look with a handsome, bearded man holding a vintage camera.
 In this case, a Hasselblad.
 A cool dude like that may appeal to both women and men.
 I also designed another (colorful) concept, which we refer to as the Cali designs because they're based on a more vintage Californian look and feel.

 Getting the drawing(s) right, finding the right typography, and fitting it onto the two different packaging sizes.
 I also tried to draw the typography, but that would have been too much.

 Any packaging project really.
 But I tell you, next to being a passionate graphic designer I’m also very fond of music.
 (I play guitar and some bass.)
 So working on album artwork and merchandise for great musicians is something I can really enjoy.
 It’s the best of both worlds, you could say.
 I got those kind of jobs when I started my own business.
 Before that, I’d work on stuff I initiated myself that would combine the two passions.
 For instance, a book about songwriting, interviewing some of the greatest songwriters of Holland and Belgium.
 (And one from the U.S. — Ben Folds).